slac-epics/iocAdmin/README.md

 iocBoot              | test startup files testIocAdminApp      | LCLS-unique app for testing devIocStats and iocAdmin testIocStatsApp      | Application for testing devIocStats only

+## iocRelease.db

+Contains a series of $IOC:RELEASE00 - $IOC:RELEASE19 stringin records
+set to the first 20 module versions defined via $TOP/Makefile/RELEASE.

+This file is created in your IOC by adding the following line to your TOP/\*App/Db/Makefile:
+IOCRELEASE_DB  +=  iocRelease.db

+Then load iocRelease.db in your st.cmd, for example: dbLoadRecords("db/iocRelease.db","IOC=IOC:SYS0:BD01")

+## devIocInfo.db

+We recommend loading devIocInfo.db in each IOC so scripts are able to derive the IOC PV prefix and power outlet info from each device's PV prefix.

+Records provided by devIocInfo.db:

+stringout	$DEV:IOC_PV
+stringout	$DEV:IOC_NAME
+stringout	$DEV:COM_TYPE
+stringout	$DEV:COM_PORT
+stringout	$DEV:POWER_PV
+longout		$DEV:SET_POWER_PV
+stringout	$DEV:WEB_URL
+stringout	$DEV:CAPTAR_TAG
+waveform	$DEV:LAUNCH_EDM

+Required macros:

+DEV             Device PV prefix
+IOC             IOC PV prefix
+IOCNAME         IOC name, example: ioc-sxr-gmd

+Optional macros, all default to Unspecifed:

+POWER           Power control PV prefix
+COM_TYPE		Device communication type: termSrv,usb,ethernet
+COM_PORT		Device communications port, format depends on COM_TYPE WEB_URL			Device web page URL, defaults to Unspecified CAPTAR			Captar tag for primary device cable

+POWER should be a PV compatible w/ our Leviton IOC usage

+Note:

+ioc/common/Leviton/R2.2.0 introduces a shortened name, SetAction to replace SetControlAction as the old PV names were all longer than 40 char and thus would not fit in this $DEV:POWER_PV string record

+To turn power off:    caput $(POWER)  0
+To turn power on:     caput $(POWER)  1
+To cycle power:       caput $(POWER)  2

+COM_TYPE	COM_PORT scanf fmt		COM_PORT Examples
+camLink		"Board %1d Chan %1d"	Board 0 Chan 1
+ethernet	"%.40s"					gige-tst-gc1350c or 172.21.42.114
+termSrv		"%.40[^:]:%d"			digi-sxr-01:3
+usb			"%.40s"					/dev/bus/usb/002/003

+Usage:

+Install this file from your Db/Makefile via

+DB_INSTALLS += $(IOC_ADMIN)/db/devIocInfo.db

+Then add one of these lines for each device in your IOC to your st.cmd:

+dbLoadRecords( "db/devIocInfo.db", "DEV=$(DEV),IOC=$(IOC_PV),IOCNAME=$(IOCNAME)" )
+If you have other macros which are applicable, add them to the above line.

+The $DEV:LAUNCH_EDM PV is a CHAR waveform, so you can't initialize it with a macro.

+Instead, add a line like this in your st.cmd after iocInit.

+dbpf $(DEV):LAUNCH_EDM "$(TOP)/build/iocBoot/$(IOCNAME)/edm-$(IOCNAME).cmd"

+To launch the edm screen for a device, add a shell cmd widget running the command:

+iocScreens/devLaunchEdm.sh $(DEV)

+Long waveform of CHAR string w/ pathname for edm launch script

+The $DEV:SET_POWER_PV record provides an easy way to control device power from edm or via caput without having to fetch the POWER_PV string first.

+It also provides a partial workaround for pre Leviton/R2.2.0 PV names that are too big to fit in $DEV:POWER_PV.

+Since $DEV:SET_POWER_PV is a longout record, it's OUT field which is not length limited is set to "$POWER PP NMS" so you can write to SET_POWER_PV to control outlets on older IOCs.
+Also, python or other scripts can still extract the POWER_PV from the $DEV:SET_POWER_PV.OUT field.

+PCDS Notes:
+Note regarding no longer building iocAdmin.db: iocAdmin.substitutions has been simplified to just use iocSoft.db or iocHard.db.

+As part of this change, the PCDS screens directory is iocScreens the rest of our screen links.
+Also, the macro name for the IOC prefix in the screens has been changed from "ioc" to "IOC" to conform with the rest of our screens that all use IOC.